2019-20 Annual Report (text version)

 Achieving sustainable access to funding

-- issuing more than $9 billion of benchmark bonds, including one new benchmark bond maturing in 2029
+- issuing approximately $12.5 billion of benchmark bonds, including two new bond lines maturing in 2031 and 2034

-- issuing $1.7 billion of a floating rate note maturing in 2023
+- issuing $2.3 billion of a new floating rate note maturing in 2024.

 QTC continued to focus on activities to expand its investor base, delivering an effective domestic and global investor relationship program during the year.
-QTC hosted a successful global investor conference in Brisbane in collaboration with a major bank partner.
-Open and transparent communication with current and future investors on Queensland’s economy and funding program has kept the market fully-informed and will continue to be a focus.
-QTC also continued to regularly engage with both its Fixed Income Distribution Group and investors through its Funding and Markets Division.
+Open and transparent communication with current and future investors on Queensland’s economy and funding program has kept the market fully-informed and remains a focus.
+QTC continued to regularly engage with both its Fixed Income Distribution Group and investors through its Funding and Markets Division.

 |Euro CP||USD10,000||1–364 days||Multi-currency|